MIT-Emerging-Talent/ET6-CDSP-group-19-repo/collaboration/retrospectives/4_communicating_results.md

   and legal scholars, learning how to balance formality with clarity.
 - I learned how to plan communication across multiple channels (website, email, etc.) and some new channels like Medium.

+### Gennadii Ershov

+#### Contributions

+- Participated in Zoom calls to discuss and plan how we would accomplish the current milestone.
+- Refactored multiple cleaning notebooks to improve code structure, readability, and maintainability.
+- Updated `2_data_preparation` README to reflect the new modular workflow and documented each notebook’s purpose for clarity.

+#### Challenges

+- Adjusting to asynchronous coordination while balancing other commitments made it harder to maintain momentum and alignment.
+- Converting highly technical cleaning and processing steps into language accessible for non-technical audiences required multiple iterations.
+- Managing several rounds of revisions within limited time while maintaining code quality and clarity.

+#### Progress

+- Strengthened skills in organizing and structuring large-scale cleaning workflows for collaborative projects.
+- Improved ability to document technical processes clearly for both internal and external audiences.
+- Gained experience in balancing precision with accessibility when communicating technical work to different audiences.

+### Muhammet Ali Isik

+#### Contributions

+- Created a detailed peer review document for Group 20.
+- Conducted a comprehensive review of our repository, identifying methods and potential errors.
+- Actively participated in team meetings and contributed to discussions.
+- Fixed broken links within the 5_communication_strategy/README.md file.
+- Made minor edits to the 4_data_analysis/README.md file.
+- Reviewed and independently applied the notebooks in the data preparation section to understand the process.
+- Drafted a direct audience outreach email template.

+#### Challenges

+- Since I wasn't involved in the initial data preparation, it took extra time to review the notebooks individually to fully grasp the process.
+  The work was made easier when it was later divided into separate sections.
+- Coordinating with team members across different time zones and personal schedules sometimes created delays in feedback and revisions.

+#### Progress

+- Improved my ability to review and analyze complex code and documents by focusing on identifying underlying methods and potential issues.
+- Gained a deeper understanding of the data preparation workflow, which enhanced my technical knowledge.
+- Developed better communication and time management skills by coordinating with teammates and adapting to different schedules.

+### Amro Mohamed

+#### Contribution

+- Learned the importance of tailoring project communication to the target audience.
+- Focused on selecting the most suitable format—report, visualization, or presentation—to convey findings effectively.
+- Ensured clarity and relevance by matching content to the chosen format.

+#### Challenges

+- Faced difficulty in choosing from a wide range of possible communication formats.
+- Needed continuous alignment among team members to maintain consistency in work division.

+#### Progress

+- Developed a more systematic approach to selecting communication channels and formats.
+- Gained practical experience in adapting content for different audiences.
+- Improved coordination and efficiency in team collaboration compared to previous milestones.

+### Muhammad Shahroz

+#### Contribution

+- Gained a deeper understanding of collaborative work in data analysis and project deliverables.
+- Learned to break tasks into manageable parts and share progress regularly.
+- Stayed adaptable to changes during the project.
+- Improved skills in coordinating with team members and managing timelines.
+- Ensured outputs were clear, accurate, and aligned with project goals.

+#### Challenges

+- Navigated differences in working styles among team members.
+- Dealt with varied technical approaches that required alignment.
+- Needed to agree on tools and methods to maintain consistency across the project.

+#### Progress

+- Strengthened teamwork and communication skills in a data-driven environment.
+- Became more efficient in organizing tasks and tracking progress.
+- Increased ability to adapt workflows to maintain quality and consistency.